tttom/zmxtools/README.md

 ## Usage
 This package can be used directly from a terminal shell or from your own Python code.
+Example files can be found on manufacturer's sites such as [Thorlabs Inc](https://www.thorlabs.com).

 ### Command line shell
 The command `unzar` is added to the path upon installation.
 It permits the extraction of the zar-file to a sub-directory